sdkman/sdkman-cli/CONTRIBUTING.md

 ### Bugs and New Features

 We keep a distinction between New Features and Bugs/Issues.
-We try to minimise the noise in our Github Issues stream by first having a conversation in one of the following [Slack](https://sdkman.slack.com) channels:
+We try to minimise the noise in our Github Issues stream by first having a conversation on [SDKMAN Slack](https://slack.sdkman.io).
+Simply sign up and join one of the following channels:

 - User Issues can be raised in our [User Issues channel](https://sdkman.slack.com/app_redirect?channel=user-issues).
 - New Features or Enhancements can be discussed in our [CLI Development channel](https://sdkman.slack.com/app_redirect?channel=cli-development).